 Mix and Apply

-Grab a bucket and get it wet before adding 3 parts sand, 1 part masonry cement for a basic mortar mix.
+Pour 3 parts sand and 1 part masonry cement for a basic mortar mix into an appropriately sized bucket.
 Add two gallons of water and mix from the bottom up.
 Add another gallon and continue mixing, adding water as you go until you have a smooth consistency.
 There are many premixed mortars available as well.
 Refer to the directions on the masonry cement you choose for best results.

 Apply the mortar to the deepest affected area first and build out from there.
 It's not as simple as slapping on some mortar and smoothing it over.
-You'll want to apply layers to create a strong bond that hardens a ¼ of an inch at a time.
+You'll want to apply layers ¼ of an inch at a time to create a strong bond that hardens.
 Once the new mortar is flush with the old cinder block, spray it down with water.
 You'll want to do this often.
 Remember it as two and two, every two hours for two days, then four and two, every four hours for two days.
 Cover it with plastic tarps or burlap and anchor it so that sunlight and rain can't reach your work and wreak havoc.
 After about a week, you can apply an acrylic or silicone masonry sealer to slow down deterioration.

 Replace a Block

 If a block needs replacing, you'll need a drill and chisel.
 Place ¼-inch holes in the center of the brick with your drill to make it easier to chip it out with the chisel.
 A small sledgehammer can help if the cinder block is stubborn.
 Brush away debris and blow out the dust with condensed air before spraying it down and wiping away any dust.
 Mix and apply your mortar around your new brick before putting it gently in place with a pointing trowel.
 Try to keep it steady as you level it with its neighbors by applying mortar on the sides to make the joints even.

 By taking the time to repoint, you can have a secure cinder block wall for decades and save yourself a heap of trouble over the long term.